Search for an answer or browse help topics to create a ticket

 In case no individual is identified, the senior managing official may be considered as the UBO, and the following documents are to be submitted:

-• A copy of the UBO annexure (PDF) with signature on the 3rd page of an individual holding 10% or more.
+• A copy of the UBO annexure (PDF) with the UBO signature and the authorised person's seal and signature on the 3rd page if an individual holds 10% or more.

 • A self-attested copy of the PAN and address proof of those holding 10% or more.

 If an entity has more than 10% of the shareholding, capital or profits in the company.
-In that case, the entity should identify as an ultimate beneficiary and is required to submit UBO annexure.
+The entity should identify as an ultimate beneficiary and is required to submit the following documents:

-• Latest shareholding pattern (PDF) (on the company letterhead) of such an entity holding 10% or more, with the signature of the whole-time director or individual promoters.
+• The latest shareholding pattern (PDF) (on the company letterhead) of such an entity holding 10% or more, with the signature of the whole-time director or individual promoters.

 In-Person Verification (IPV)

-Once all the documents are ready, e-mail the soft copy of all the forms to [email protected].
-The forms will be reviewed in case any corrections are required.
-After the forms are reviewed, courier the documents along with a cheque in favour of Zerodha Broking Limited for the following amount:
+The account opening charge is ₹500 for equity trading, demat and commodity accounts.
+Once all documents are prepared, email soft copies of the forms to [email protected].
+The forms will undergo review for any necessary corrections.
+Upon completing the review process, courier the documents and a cheque of ₹500 in favour of Zerodha Broking Limited to:

 Courier all the documents to the following address: